xriver007/A-Structured-Sparse-Subspace-Learning-Algorithm-for-Anomaly-Detection-in-UAV-Flight-Data/README.md

 Demos illustrating SSSLAD for flightdata are provided in:
 * `SSSLAD_demo1.m`

+We implement OSPABP with Matlab 2015b and perform all experiments on a laptop computer equipped with an Intel core i7-4710HQ 2.50-GHz CPU and 8 GB of memory.

 The code in Matlab will be open soon.

 ## References